Alex-Linhares/FARGonautica/README.md

-This repo can not only be a library but also a source for undergraduate courses and a set of research questions... don't you wish your teachers at university (or even high school) had something like this?
-[Here's where we are and here's where we're going!](repo-version.md)
+This repo can not only be a library but also a source for undergraduate courses and a set of research questions... hopefully this will enable wider discussions of the scientific concepts presented in this project.
+Here's where we are and here's [where we're going!](repo-version.md)

-Long ways to go to get there, hah?
-Not really, as contributors can speed things up.
-If you would like to contribute please see [how you can contribute to this repository](contributing.md).
-You do **not** necessarily have to be someone who has earned the Ph.D. working with Hofstadter.
-If you have ideas for undergraduate exercises, research questions, programming challenges, or something else altogether... please get in [here](contributing.md)!
+Here's how you can [contribute to this repository](contributing.md).